Date: October 6-8, 2017 & October 20-22, 2017

 Prior to Wood Badge Course

-Week 1 On Course
+Week 1 & 2 On Course Development Classes

 Most participants know a little about Wood Badge when they register — some more than others.
 Usually the biggest question for most prior to our time together is, “What is a Wood Badge Ticket?”
 The Wood Badge for the 21st Century ticket was created to help course participants realize their personal vision of their role in Scouting.
 Ideally, participants write their own ticket based on their primary Scouting role.